 Coloring books are uniquely suited to the recipe approach because the *drawing* is already done.
 You don't have to worry about composition, proportions, or linework.
 Your only job is color.

 This is also a fantastic way to get more mileage out of the coloring books you already own.
-Instead of coloring each page once with "whatever feels right," try the same page with three different recipes โ a warm one, a cool one, and a monochromatic one.
-You'll learn more about color in a week than most artists learn in a year.
+Instead of coloring each page once with "whatever feels right," try the same page with three different recipes — a warm one, a cool one, and a monochromatic one.
+You'll learn a surprising amount about color by the end of the week.

 Your Turn

 That's it.
-No expensive guides, no swatching for hours, no staring at your supplies wondering where to start.
+No swatching for hours.
+No staring at your supplies wondering where to start.

 Just pick a photo, get your recipe, and go.